 Apples good in zones 2-4 are plausible depending on your area.
 The time required for fruits to ripen must also be short enough to accommodate the shorter growing season Alaskan summer’s provide.

-The best apple tree variates for Alaska included:
+The best apple trees to grow in Alaska included:

 (determined by most commonly recommended by growers, being listed as a high survival rate, or being suggested by highly qualified sources.
 These six apple types fell under all three categories.
 Carrol and Parkland were the top runners.)